 To put it simply, one printed meter in flatbed screen printing requires one meter to prefill and one meter to print, whereas in rotary screen printing this takes just one meter.
 This results in a lower actual squeegee speed, with benefits for ink rheology.

 The opposite is also true: flatbed screen printing often uses a higher squeegee speed to cover larger runs.
 However, if ink moves quickly, the viscosity might become higher.
 Because of this, the printing result is not constant.
 Rotary screen printing can use lower squeegee speeds, but achieve the same or even faster output, with a more constant printing result.

 2. Printing High Volumes & Reproducibility

-For some applications - such as printed circuit boards - Printed Electronics are required to be mass-produced.
+For some applications - such as printed circuit boards - applications are required to be mass-produced.
 For this kind of mass production, reproducibility and high-volume printing are of great importance.

 If your application benefits from high volumes and reproducibility of parts, a rotary screen printing process is almost always the most suitable solution.

 For screen printing techniques, downtime and clogging of holes are the main dealbreakers.
 Clogged holes can influence the printing result, but can also cause (permanent) damage to machines or screens.
 This increases the - often unforeseen - costs even more.